Classroom Seating Arrangement Ideas & Templates

 Consider your room.
 Narrow rooms work better with rows.
 Square rooms open up options for clusters and U-shapes.
 Rooms with fixed furniture (lab benches, computer desks) dictate the layout — focus on optimizing student placement within the constraints you have.

 Think about the mix.
 Many teachers use different arrangements for different activities — rows for testing days, clusters for project work, U-shape for Friday discussions.
 Our editor lets you save multiple arrangements for the same class so you can switch layouts without rebuilding from scratch.
+Browse our seating chart templates for ready-made layouts you can customize.

 Tips for Better Seating Arrangements